echobind/launchbox/docs/plugins.md

-# Plugin guide for makereact
+# Plugin guide for launchbox

-Plugins allow you to add features to makereact, such as commands and extensions to the `context` object that provides the majority of the functionality used by makereact.
+Plugins allow you to add features to launchbox, such as commands and extensions to the `context` object that provides the majority of the functionality used by launchbox.

-Creating a makereact plugin is easy.
+Creating a launchbox plugin is easy.
 Just create a repo with two folders:

 ```
 commands/